 Online Safety

 At St Nicholas, we understand the importance and benefits of using computers to help with children’s learning and personal development.
 However, we also recognise that safeguards need to be in place to ensure children are kept safe at all times.
 At St Nicholas, we have filters in place to greatly reduce the risks of our pupils accessing unsuitable materials.
+Lessons are taught from EYFS upward explaining and demonstrating how to stay safe when using the internet and working with technology.

 Curriculum

 To ensure our on-line safety curriculum provisions are effective, we believe in a whole school community focus.
-Clear educational messages are embedded across computing/ICT, PSHE and where links can be made, in other curriculum areas, whenever children use technology.
-Each year we support Safer Internet Day.
+Clear educational messages are embedded across computing, PSHE and where links can be made, in other curriculum areas, whenever children use technology.

 Responding to an Online Incident